• Nav Social Menu

 Italian Easter Egg Bread

-Filed Under: Breads, CELEBRATE, COOK, Easter Tagged With: braided bread, Easter bread, Italian
+Filed Under: COOK, Breads, CELEBRATE, Easter Tagged With: braided bread, Easter bread, Italian

 This Italian Easter egg bread is not only tasty but makes for a really pretty centerpiece on your dinner table.
 It’s formed into a braided loaf or wreath and decorated with colored eggs.
 You can get the whole family involved in making it.
 Let the kids color the eggs while you prepare the bread.